sourcehut-mirrors/chawan/doc/config.md

 does not.
 This means that `true` may never exit when scripting is enabled (e.g. if a script sets `setInterval`.)<br>
-Piping `cha` to an external program or passing the `-d` switch has the same effect as passing this option.
+Piping `cha` to an external program or passing the `-d` switch has the same effect as setting this option to "dump".
 </td>
 </tr>